tendermint/tendermint/docs/architecture/adr-042-blockchain-riri-org.md

 ## Decision

-Partition the responsibilities of the blockchain reactor into a set ofcomponents which communicate exclusively with events.
-Events will containtimestamps allowing each component to track time as internal state.Internal state will be mutated by a set of `handle*` which will produce event(s).The integration between components will happen in the reactor andreactor tests will then become integration tests between components.
+Partition the responsibilities of the blockchain reactor into a set of components which communicate exclusively with events.
+Events will contain timestamps allowing each component to track time as internal state.
+The internal state will be mutated by a set of `handle*` which will produce event(s).
+The integration between components will happen in the reactor and reactor tests will then become integration tests between components.
 This design will be known as `v2`

 ![v2 Blockchain Reactor Architecture Diagram](https://github.com/tendermint/tendermint/blob/f9e556481654a24aeb689bdadaf5eab3ccd66829/docs/architecture/img/blockchain-reactor-v2.png)